will2dye4/unmixer/README.md

 that directory.

-**NOTE:** If you used `unmixer` to create isolated tracks for a song, the Track Explorer window will open automatically when the song is finished processing.
+**NOTE:** If you used `unmixer` to create isolated tracks for a song, the Track Explorer window will open automatically when the song is finished processing, unless you disabled that setting.
 (Again...please be patient!)

 The Track Explorer window displays the name of the song at the top, a set of playback controls at the bottom, and a waveform and a set of controls for each isolated track found in the input